 1. Select an existing radio device or create a new device by selecting the "+" located within the Device Editor Tool Bar.
-For "Device Profile," select "Generic Radio" from the dropdown menu.
+For "Device Profile," select "Generic Radio from the dropdown menu.

-The device configuration for the radio will appear as shown below.
+The radio device configuration will appear as shown below.

 2. Display Name: Use the "Display Name" to rename the radio within the graphical user interface.
 3. Physical ID: The Physical ID may remain the same or be edited to determine the screen arrangement within the Assets Module.
 It will be used to alphabetize the devices within the Assets screen.
 4. Priority: Priority allows the system administrator to assign audio priority to a device.
-Within the dropdown, the administrator can set the highest priority, "1 - Highest Priority" so that incoming audio will be heard over lower-priority devices.

-The priority list works in this manner, whereby the preceding priority device has priority over the latter.
+Within the dropdown, the administrator can set the highest priority, "1 - Highest Priority," so that incoming audio will be heard over lower-priority devices.
+The priority list works as follows: the preceding-priority device takes precedence over the latter.
 When the device is added to a channel, the priority is applied to the device within that channel.